brevzin/cpp_proposals/3981_optional_ref_inplace_vector/optional-ref-inplace-vector.md

 Similarly, `std::exception_ptr_cast<E>(p)` was introduced by [@P2927R3]{.title}, and the exact same arguments hold.
 That function wants to either return an object or nothing. `optional<E const&>` is simply a better return type than `E const*` here.
 With the additional argument that here even the indexing operations are undefined behavior, whereas for the `std::inplace_vector`  case they are simply questionable.

+## Other related functions

+There are two other, closely related functions in the standard library that each conditionally return a reference to an object: `std::any_cast` (the form that returns a pointer) and `std::get_if` (for `std::variant`).
+For both of these functions, `std::optional<T&>` didn't exist yet, so the only option was `T*` (and we are not suggesting changing them now), but this behavior has proved quite clunky in practice.
+Now that we have a better option, we should use it.

 # Iterator or Subrange?

 The last algorithm is `try_append_range`.
 Currently, `v.try_append_range(r)` returns an iterator pointing to the first element of `r` that was _not_ inserted into `v`.
 This is inconvenient, as pointed out by PL-006.